 The race was once yellow flagged because the track was running out of fuel for the teams.

 In 1983, a yellow flag was needed to allow a fuel truck to cross the track to bring more fuel.
 There were 83 cars in the race that year!

 A notorious serial killer raced in the 12 Hours of Sebring.

 Christopher Wilder, later to be discovered as the “Beauty Queen” serial killer, drove in the 1983 race.
 He was killed by police the following year trying to cross the border into Canada.

 Apple co-founder Steve Jobs drove in the 12 Hours of Sebring.

 He attended the race in 1980, but he never drove in the race.

-During the first two Sebring 12-hour races, armed patrols on horseback were hired to shoot stray animals that could have wandered on the circuit.
+During the first two Sebring 12-Hour races, armed patrols on horseback were hired to shoot stray animals that could have wandered onto the circuit.